nvincenthill/dotmail/README.md

 ## Deployment

-Not currently deployed - http://dotmail.tech is our application's future home!
+http://dotmail.tech is our application's home!

 ## Built With